Request Info

 Take charge of the shipping process to improve your success rate at the border and beyond

 We hear concerns from importers and exporters every day.
 Concerns such as… "My carrier had to wait at the border, causing delays for not just my shipment but all the shipments on the truck."
 "My air shipment arrived and was not accepted by CBSA so it didn’t clear until the next day.
-I might as well have sent it.
+I might as well have sent it by.

 Read more